Early medieval domes: Aghlabid dynasty

 The dome of the Great Mosque of Kairouan (also called the Mosque of Uqba), built in the first half of the 9th century, has ribbed domes at each end of its central nave.
 The dome in front of the mihrab rests on an octagonal drum with slightly concave sides.
+The mihrab dome was built in 836 by Ziyadat Allah.
+The dome over the gate, Bab al-Bahu, was built by Abu Ibrahim Ahmad in 862.
+This dome model would be reproduced widely in western Islamic architecture.
+The second dome of Al-Zaytuna Mosque, over the Bab al-Bahu was inspired by the Kairouan mosque.

 The Great Mosque of Sfax in Tunisia was founded in the 9th century and later enlarged.

+Conical squinches, often decorated as shells, were frequently used in Tunisia in the 10th and 11th centuries.
+Conical squinches were unusual for Islamic domes but common in Christian Romanesque domes.

 Almoravid dynasty

 After the ninth century, mosques in North Africa often have a small decorative dome over the mihrab.
 Additional domes are sometimes used at the corners of the mihrab wall and at the entrance bay.
 The square tower minarets of two or more stories are capped by small domes.
 Examples include the Djamaa el Kebir mosque (probably of the 11th century), and the Great Mosque of Tlemcen (1303).